codemonkeysio/code-monkeys-blog/docs/_posts/nodejs/2021-12-28-installing-yarn-1.md

 author: Jay the Code Monkey
 date: 2021-12-28T22:56:00.000Z
 topic: Node.js
+description: Hey fellow Code Monkeys!!! 🐵 Want to learn how to install and use Yarn 1, then check out this post! 🍌🐒
-description: Before discussing Yarn in more detail, let's first define what a package manager is and what it handles for us.
+cardDescription: Before discussing Yarn in more detail, let's first define what a package manager is and what it handles for us.
 A pacakage...
 img: nodejs/03-installing-yarn-1/post.png
 mathjax:
   presets: '\def\lr#1#2#3{\left#1#2\right#3}'